 Croswell is a very small city located in the state of Michigan.
-With a population of 2,338 people and two constituent neighborhoods, Croswell is the 314th largest community in Michigan.
-Croswell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 2,286 people and two constituent neighborhoods, Croswell is the 314th largest community in Michigan.
+Croswell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Croswell, you'll notice that it is more blue-collar than most other communities in America.
-35.35% of Croswell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Croswell is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Croswell who work in sales jobs (19.53%), office and administrative support (9.57%), and food service (6.05%).
+Because occupations involving physical labor dominate the local economy, Croswell is generally considered to be a blue-collar town.
+40.44% of the Croswell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Croswell is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Croswell who work in sales jobs (9.61%), office and administrative support (7.52%), and management occupations (6.37%).

+Croswell is a somewhat ethnically-diverse city.
 The people who call Croswell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Croswell residents report their race to be White, followed by Black or African-American.
+The greatest number of Croswell residents report their race to be White, followed by Native American.
 Croswell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.89% of the city’s residents.
-Important ancestries of people in Croswell include Irish, English, Polish, and Canadian.
+People of Hispanic or Latino origin account for 10.06% of the city’s residents.
+Important ancestries of people in Croswell include German, English, Irish, French, and Polish.

 The most common language spoken in Croswell is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.